kuzzleio/kuzzle/doc/2/api/controllers/security/update-role/index.md

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the role changes are indexed (default: `"wait_for"`)

-- `force`: if set to `true`, Kuzzle will force the creation of a role even if it contains invalid plugin API rights.
-However, even if you use this option, you can't set invalid rights about the native API.
+- `force`: if set to `true`, updates the role even if it gives access to non-existent plugins API routes.

 ---